The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-1880: ASUS DriverHub Privilege Escalation Flaw

-CVE-2026-1880 is a privilege escalation vulnerability in ASUS DriverHub caused by incorrect permission assignment.
-Local users can modify execution resources to gain elevated privileges during updates.
+CVE-2026-1880 is a privilege escalation vulnerability in ASUS DriverHub caused by incorrect permission assignments.
+Local attackers can modify resources to execute code with elevated privileges during updates.

 CVE-2026-1880 Overview